duyllyan/Wish_Assistant/README.md

 # Wish_Assistant

-This is a tool created for monitoring the count of wishes made
+This is a tool created for monitoring the count of wishes made at Genshin Impact

 Download:
 [Wish Assistant v0.1](WishAssistant.apk)